Blog

 5 Tips for Maintaining Balanced Insulin Levels

-The below 5 tips may help to lower the risk of developing insulin resistance, promote balance insulin levels, and encourage optimal metabolism.
+The below 5 tips may help to lower the risk of developing insulin resistance, promote balanced insulin levels, and encourage optimal metabolism.

 1. Exercise

 In epidemiological studies, aging populations who engaged in regular physical activity throughout the course of their lives had a greatly reduced risk of age-related insulin resistance.
-This was proven through comparing the expression of glucose transporters, the number of which was higher in those that exercised regularly[40].
+This was proven by comparing the expression of glucose transporters, the number of which was higher in those who exercised regularly[40].
 Those who lived a predominantly sedentary lifestyle were likely to develop insulin resistance as they aged.

 2. Moderating Sugar, Fat and Salt Intake